You don’t need a celebrity trainer to shed post-baby pounds, just some practical advice and a positive outlook.

 “I love barre, pilates, and yoga, as they help stabilize the core muscles,” Calhoun says.
 “Mix this with some jogging, hiking, swimming, or dancing for a cardio boost and you will be off to a good start.”

 The consensus among experts is that new moms should avoid weight loss supplements and diet products.
-“Stick with whole, natural balanced foods,” says Annie Malaythong, a National Academy of Sports Medicine certified personal trainer and certified nutrition specialist.
-After all, when breastfeeding, “mom's nutrition will be baby's nutrition.”
+“Stick with whole, natural balanced foods,” says Annie Malaythong, a National Academy of Sports Medicine certified personal trainer on MTV’s ‘I Used to Be Fat.’
+After all, when breastfeeding, “mom’s nutrition will be baby’s nutrition.”

 Calhoun’s best advice for getting in shape is to choose any activity “that makes you sweat and makes you happy.”
 This should be reassuring for new moms who think they need extravagant gym memberships to get fit.